tsartsaris/php-oop-class-monitor-referer-urls-and-redirect/README.md

 <h2>Examples</h2>
 You can find the original post and examples of useage at <a href="http://www.tsartsaris.gr/send-them-home-mama" target="_blank">www.tsartsaris.gr</a>

+<h2>Results</h2>
+Check out the results folder for so far stored hits.
+Non .ru domains inspected carefuly before submition in the list.

 Mail me info@tsartsaris.gr or tsartsaris@gmail.com for anything you want.
 Cheers.